bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 <details>
 <summary markdown="span">
-As an overview: Click here to expand the full CMakeLists.txt
+For a quick overview: Click here to expand the full CMakeLists.txt
 </summary>

 ```cmake